-In this article, we will share 12 proven methods to reduce your bounce rate and increase your conversions.
+In this article, we’ll share 12 proven methods to improve bounce rate and increase your conversions.

 What is Bounce Rate?

 Bounce rate is how many users land on your website and decide to leave without going to a second page.
 This is called a single-page session.
 You calculate bounce rate by dividing the number of single-page sessions by the total number of sessions.
 Bounce rate is expressed as a percentage.

 A higher bounce rate indicates that you weren’t able to convince the user to stay on your website.
 There are many ways to reduce your bounce rate, such as exit popups.
 We’ll look at some more examples later.

 Let’s take a look at average bounce rate by industry benchmarks, and determine what’s a good bounce rate.

 You may be wondering what is a good bounce rate?
-Well, the general rule of thumb is that:
+Here’s a baseline to start:

 If your bounce rate is lower than 20%, don’t get too excited.
-This is likely because of an error like duplicate analytics code, incorrect implementation of events tracking, third-party addons such as live chat plugins).
+This is likely because of an error like duplicate analytics code, incorrect implementation of events tracking, or third-party addons such as live chat plugins.

-While the above metrics are good to start, bounce rate varies across industries and the type of content you have, and even the device used.
+While the above metrics are good to start, bounce rate varies across industries, the type of content you have, and even the device used.
 These bounce rate patterns can give us a clue about why visitors bounce and what, if anything, to do about it.

 Take a look at the chart below to see an average bounce rate by industry: